NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Devilish Wiles.md

 Traditionally, fiends are exceptionally good at persuading people to do things, even when their targets know it's a bad idea.
 You're also rather good at it, compelling the weak and weak-willed to your bidding.
-You can cast [[Spells/Charm|Charm]] once per day as a 1st-rank divine innate spell.
+You can cast [[Charm|Charm]] once per day as a 1st-rank divine innate spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*